"It’s amazing how powerful a fire can be" | Family sifts through rubble after their estate burns in Wears Valley fire

 Her son, Patrick Vaughn, and their family spent the day sifting through the rubble.
 They found coffee cups, planters and most notably, a light blue milk pitcher covered in soot.

-Patrick’s niece lived on the property with a friend and had began to work as the caretaker.
+Patrick’s niece lived on the property with a friend and had begun to work as the caretaker.

 Still, Patrick visited the property every day, looking at ways to improve it for the church groups, families and corporate retreats they typically hosted.